reagento/adaptix/docs/extended.rst

 You have several ways to skip processing of some fields.

-**Important**: Skipped fields MUST NOT be required in class constructor, otherwise parsing will fail
+.. note::  Skipped fields MUST NOT be required in class constructor, otherwise parsing will fail

 Only and exclude
 *******************